 A well-educated manager understands the advantages and disadvantages of each network.
 Being on the wrong network could spell the difference between growth and decline for the program.

-A proactive manager tries to make sure that a program is placed on the best network for its needs.
-Different criteria for attribution are required since not all affiliates promote businesses in the same way.
+A proactive manager tries to ensure a program is placed on the best network for its needs.
+Different criteria for attribution are required since not all affiliates promote businesses similarly.

-It is critical to be able to split commissions and protect hardworking affiliates from losing sales at the last minute to another affiliate.
+It is critical to split commissions and protects hardworking affiliates from losing sales at the last minute to another affiliate.

-As a responsible affiliate manager, you should use network technologies to make sure that all affiliates play on an equal field.
+As a responsible affiliate manager, you should use network technologies to ensure all affiliates play on an equal field.

 A proactive affiliate manager’s day-to-day tasks include affiliate recruiting, activation, and motivating.

-As long as strong affiliates promote products and bring traffic to a retailer, there is no affiliate program at all.
+As long as strong affiliates promote products and bring traffic to a retailer, there is no affiliate program.

 Affiliates come in many shapes and sizes.